Ramnaresh Sarwan

-Ramnaresh Ronnie Sarwan (born 23 June 1980) is a cricketer of Indo-Guyanese origin who played as a batsman.
+Ramnaresh Ronnie Sarwan (born 23 June 1980) is a former Guyanese cricketer who played as a batsman.
 He is a former member and former captain of the West Indies cricket team, in all formats.
 Sarwan went on to average over 40 in both the test and one day international forms of cricket.
-He is considered to be one of the best batter of his generation.
+He is considered to be one of the best West Indian batters of his generation.
+Sarwan was a member of the West Indies team that won the 2004 ICC Champions Trophy, and was subsequently the player of the tournament.

 He was named as captain of the Guyana Amazon Warriors for the 2013 inaugural tournament of the Caribbean Premier League.
 Sarwan also played for Guyana, Gloucestershire, Kings XI Punjab and Leicestershire in his cricketing career.